typelead/eta/docs/source/eta-tutorials.rst

 .. note::

    You may find the declaration syntax a bit cumbersome or even confusing.
-There is work underway to make it
-   `a lot more pleasant <https://github.com/typelead/eta/issues/140>`_.
 If you have a preference of syntax, please let us know!

 Deriving Standard Typeclass Instances